Why do contractors need insurance?

 Professional indemnity insurance

 In a contracting business, skills are what you sell.
 The nature of this arrangement could leave contractors vulnerable to professional indemnity risks if clients decide to take legal action.
-No matter how diligent you are, mistakes can be made.
-If you give advice as a HR contractor or accountant, then misinterpreted recommendations can become negligence claims – professional indemnity as part of your contractor insurance could help guard against these risks.
+No matter how diligent you are, mistakes can happen – a lost laptop could lead to confidential information falling into the wrong hands, for instance.

 Public liability insurance

-As a contractor, you’re responsible for the work you do but you’re unable to control claims for related injuries or property damage.
-You might be installing a sign on a city centre business block when a roof tile is dislodged, falling onto a parked car.
-The owner may take you to court, and even if you are cleared of wrongdoing, the legal process bears a cost.
-Public liability insurance helps with a contractor’s legal fees and compensation costs in such cases.
+As a contractor, you’re responsible for the work you do – but you’re unable to control claims for related injuries or property damage.
+You might be installing a sign on a business block when a roof tile is dislodged, falling onto a parked car.
+The owner may take you to court and, even if you are cleared of wrongdoing, the legal process bears a cost.

-Portable equipment cover
+Portable equipment insurance

 Insurance for your all-important tools and electronic equipment could provide a lifeline for contractors.
-Whether from spillages or impact, equipment tends to suffer damage at the worst possible time and theft can take any business by surprise.
-Portable equipment cover can help contractors to avoid lengthy periods without their kit – and the uncomfortable conversations with clients that may result – by covering the cost of repair or replacement.
+Equipment tends to sustain damage at the worst possible time, and theft can take any business by surprise.

 Build my coverInsurance for contractors: FAQs